httpwg/http-extensions/draft-ietf-httpbis-replay.md

 In all cases, an intermediary can forward a 425 (Too Early) status code.
 Intermediaries MUST forward a 425 (Too Early) status code if the request that it received and forwarded contained an `Early-Data` header field.
-An intermediary that receives a request in early data MAY automatically retry that request in response to a 425 (Too Early) status code, but it MUST wait for the TLS handshake to complete on the connection where it received the request.
+Otherwise, an intermediary that receives a request in early data MAY automatically retry that request in response to a 425 (Too Early) status code, but it MUST wait for the TLS handshake to complete on the connection where it received the request.

 The server cannot assume that a client is able to retry a request unless the request is received in early data or the `Early-Data` header field is set to